wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.4.2 =
-* Fixed: Corrected an issue with [wpstorecart display="categories" thecategory="2"] displaying all categories instead
+* Fixed: Corrected an issue with [wpstorecart display="categories" thecategory="2"] displaying all categories instead.

 = 3.4.1 =
 * Fixed: Patched an issue that affected users who forced PHP notices to display that prevented from successful purchased emails from sending